Frequently Asked Questions

 5

-its total angular momentum is constant.
-We know that the moment
+the Earth, its total angular momentum is constant.
+We know

 6

-the Earth.
-The angular momentum “P” around its axis is:
+mass of the Earth.
+The angular momentum “P” around its

 P=Iw